Get started with content explorer

 A DLP policy can help protect sensitive information, which is defined as a sensitive information type.
 Microsoft 365 includes definitions for many common sensitive information types from across many different regions that are ready for you to use.
 For example, a credit card number, bank account numbers, national ID numbers, and Windows Live ID service numbers.

 A sensitivity label is simply a tag that indicates the value of the item to your organization.
 It can be applied manually, or automatically.
-Once applied it gets embedded in the document and will follow it everywhere it goes.
+Once applied, the label gets embedded in the document and will follow the document everywhere it goes.
 A sensitivity label enables various protective behaviors, such as mandatory watermarking or encryption.

 Sensitivity labels must be enabled for files that are in SharePoint and OneDrive in order for the corresponding data to surface in the data classification page.
 For more information, see Enable sensitivity labels for Office files in SharePoint and OneDrive.

 A retention label allows you to define how long a labeled item is kept and the steps to be taken prior to deleting it.
-They are applied manually or automatically via policies.
+They're applied manually or automatically via policies.
 They can play a role in helping your organization stay in compliance with legal and regulatory requirements.

 How to use content explorer

-- Open Microsoft 365 compliance center > Data classification > Content explorer.
+- Open Microsoft Purview compliance portal > Data classification > Content explorer.